SyncfusionExamples/how-to-search-the-empty-rows-in-winforms-datagrid/README.md

-# How to search the empty rows in WinForms DataGrid (SfDataGrid)?
+# How to search the empty rows in WinForms DataGrid?

 ## About the sample

-This example illustrates how to search and filter the empty rows in WinForms DataGrid (SfDataGrid).
+This example illustrates how to search and filter the empty rows in WinForms DataGrid?

 [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) allows you to search and filter empty rows by customizing the [SearchController](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SearchController.html).